-When digested food enters your small intestines, it is small enough to be absorbed into your body.
-In order to make it across the microvilli of the small intestines, the proper enzymes must carry it across.
+When digested food enters your small intestines, it has to be small enough to be absorbed into your body.
+In order to make it across, enzymes must ensure the food is properly broken down.

 Bile works to emulsify fats in your food to help with its digestion.
 Problems with bile production or secretion lead to steatorrhea.
-Some examples include if your liver cannot synthesize bile, a blocked bile duct or poor quality of bile production.
+Some examples include the inability of the liver to synthesize bile or a blocked bile duct.

 - Bulky poop that is difficult to flush

 - Pale yellow-colored stools

 - Diarrhea or loose stools

 Your doctor will ask some questions to try to identify why exactly there is an increased fat level in your stool.
 You’ll also be examined with some focus on your abdomen.
 Thereafter, some tests may be requested that could include: